About iToysoldiers.com 'cause it's possible the content isn't a dead giveaway

 Over the next couple of years, I kept the iToysoldiers domain and knew I wanted to do something with it.
 I knew I wanted to catalog my collection, ‘cause I love stats, and I wanted to make it into a site/app/whatever.
 I’ve played with a lot of possible solutions – going back and forth between SASS solutions, custom apps using AWS Amplify and hard-core collection management software.
 I even played with various iPhone apps to organize my collection just for me.
 But I never really found what I wanted.
 Which leads us to this iteration of iToysoldiers that you’re looking at right this second.

-Are you shocked that I’ve introduced version numbers into this project?
-Of course you’re not.
-Below is a list of milestones that have been introduced to the site since it’s inception.
+Surprise!
+I’ve introduced version numbers into this project.
+Here's a list of milestones that have been introduced to the site since it’s inception.
 Note: I’m starting this iteration as v1 because I don’t dwell in the past (in other words, I ditch old code and can’t be bothered to remember the number I was on with the last version of the site.